trebeljahr/trebeljahr.com/_books/bhagavad-gita.md

 > A man whose nature is dominated by *sattva* will be clear- thinking, radiant and truthful.
 A man whose nature is dominated by *rajas* will be passionate, quick to anger and greedy.
 A man whose nature is dominated by *tamas* will be stupid, lazy and stubborn.
 But most men will be found to have elements of *gunas* different from their dominating ones.

 > The aim of the upward-reaching *atman*, or Self, is to transcend the *gunas*, break free of their bondage, and attain liberation.

+This sounds very much like the ideas of Buddhism.
+Probably because Buddhism has taken a lot of inspiration from Hinduism back when it was created.

 ## Chapter 1 - Arjuna's Despair